The offbeat thrilling plan to Meghalaya in Monsoon

 Spread the love

 A place where the clouds come alive during the monsoon season.
-Meghalaya, aptly called the “Abode of Clouds,” transforms into a breathtaking paradise every monsoon.
+Meghalaya, aptly called the “Abode of Clouds,” transforms into a breathtaking paradise every monsoon, thus carrying the tag of crazy monsoon in Meghalaya.
 Dense greenery blasts forth, breathing life into the landscape with a magical charm.
-Waterfalls come alive, creating a symphony of sound that blends with the pitter-patter of rain on rooftops.
+Waterfalls come alive, creating a symphony of sound.

 The monsoon in Meghalaya, spanning from June to September, is a sight to behold.
 It’s not just the visual splendor that enchants visitors; the vibrant culture of the state comes alive during this time.
 Locals celebrate with a multitude of festivals, showcasing their rich heritage through music, dance, and traditional attire.